Our research is editorially independent but we may earn a commission for purchases made through our links.

 Hilton Head often enjoys especially pleasant temperatures in the springtime for taking advantage of its beaches, while azaleas in multiple vibrant hues are dotted across the landscape.
-Spring break is ideal for activities like kayaking, stand-up paddle boarding, parasailing, horseback rides and golfing, with over a dozen championship golf courses as well as more than 50 miles of scenic hiking and biking trails.
-Plus there are a good number of value-priced hotels.
+Spring break is ideal for outdoor activities like kayaking, stand-up paddleboarding, parasailing, horseback rides, and golfing, with over a dozen championship golf courses as well as more than 50 miles of scenic hiking and biking trails.
+Plus, there are a good number of value-priced hotels.

 Amelia Island, Florida

-Puerto Rico offers is ideal for enjoying the Caribbean vibe without shelling out big bucks.
-As it’s a U.S. commonwealth, no passports are needed and flights from the mainland tend to be fairly inexpensive, especially when compared to nearby islands.
+Puerto Rico is ideal for enjoying the Caribbean vibe without shelling out big bucks.
 You’ll get to enjoy an exotic vibe with pristine sandy beaches and lush tropical rainforests filled with wildlife.
 Kids will especially enjoy searching for little coqui frogs and lizards, as well as colorful birds like the Puerto Rican parrot, one of the ten rarest birds on the planet.

 South Padre Island, Texas

-South Padre Island is famous for a cheap spring break vacation with lots of inexpensive hotels, including some beachfront properties.
+South Padre Island is famous for a cheap spring break vacation with lots of inexpensive vacation rentals, including some beachfront properties.
 It sits on the tropical tip of the Lone Star State, bordered by the Gulf of Mexico and the Laguna Madre Bay, offering a wealth of fun in the sand and sun.
 There are more than 60 miles of driveable beach along the Padre Island National Seashore, perfect for fishing, wading, dolphin watching, sandcastle building, beachcombing and more.
-It’s not all about the beaches though, you’ll find plenty of other attractions like the South Padre Island Birding and Nature Center and Sea Turtle, Inc.
+It’s not all about the beaches, though.
+You’ll find plenty of other attractions like the South Padre Island Birding and Nature Center and Sea Turtle, Inc.

 Wisconsin Dells, Wisconsin